coalescecreate/refilt/README.md

 ## Changelog ##

+**Version 2.0.0**
+Rebranded to refilt.
+All classes changed not compatible with earlier versions without modification.

 **Version 1.11.1**
 Categories weren't showing up when filtering on campaign pages.
 Now working. `canonicalUri` for product links to work correctly.